A Survey on Deep Hashing Methods: Deep Supervised Hashing

-\emph{Deep Supervised Hashing \cite{liu2016deep}}.
-The network of DSH consists of three convolutional-pooling layers and two fully connected layers.
-The origin pairwise loss function is defined as:
+\emph{Deep Supervised Hashing} (DSH)~\cite{liu2016deep}.
+DSH unitizes a network consisting of three convolutional-pooling layers and two fully connected layers. {Recall that the outputs of the hashing network are $\{\bm{h}_i \}_{i=1}^N$.} The origin pairwise loss function is defined as:

-where $[\cdot]_+$ denotes $\max(\cdot,0)$ and $m>0$ is a margin threshold parameter.
-The loss function is in the form of distance-similarity product minimization which punishes similar images mapped to similar hash codes and dissimilar images mapped to different hash codes when their Hamming distance falls below the margin threshold $m$.
-It is noticed that when $d_{ij}^h$ is larger than $m$, the loss does not punish this pair.
+where $d_{ij}^h = ||\bm{h}_i-\bm{h}_j||_2^2$, $[\cdot]_+$ denotes $\max(\cdot,0)$ and $\epsilon>0$ is a given threshold parameter.
+The loss function obeys a distance-similarity product minimization formulation that expects similar examples mapped to similar binary codes and rewards dissimilar examples transferred to distinct binary codes when the Hamming distances are smaller compared with the margin threshold $m$.
+It is noticed that when $d_{ij}^h$ is larger than $m$, the loss does not produce gradients.
 This idea is similar to the hinge loss function.

-As we discuss before, DSH relaxes the binary constraints and imposes a regularizer on the real-valued network outputs to approximate the binary codes, i.e., $h\approx sgn(h)$.
-The pairwise loss is rewritten as
+As we discuss before, DSH relaxes the binary constraints and a regularizer is added to the continuous outputs of the hashing network, which approximates the binary codes, i.e., $h\approx sgn(h)$.
+The pairwise loss is rewritten as: